 MTT Program Lead Teacher | TMTC Program Assistant Teacher

-Nandini has been wondering about the fragility of life and finality of death since a young age being born and raised Hindu in India.
+Nandini was born and raised Hindu in India.
 Her formal practice of mindfulness started over two decades ago with Zen meditation when she was 16 and a High School student at UWC.
 She had the good fortune of taking classes from His Holiness the Dalai Lama while living for months in a monastery in Dharamsala teaching Tibetan monks and refugees English.
 Nandini graduated from Colby College after studying Theatre & Religion and later attended NYU for a Masters in Teaching.
 A founding member at Emma Lazarus School for English Language Scholars, Nandini taught with the DOE in NYC for 6 years.
 She then worked with the Internationals Network for Public school as an instructional coach for 3 and was on their DEI committee for 2.
 She is honoured & delighted to be IDP’s ED; IDP has been home to her since she took her first classes there in 2009.
 Secretary to the Board for 6 years, Nandini also graduated from the first IDP MTT cohort of 2011 and co-taught classes & Training’s for several years.

 TMTC Program Lead Teacher | MTT Guest Teacher

-A high school teacher for over two decades, Rey is committed to bringing mindfulness to teachers and to students to help transform the culture of schools.
-A graduate of IDPMTT 2017, Rey has also trained with Mindful Schools and Lineage Project.
+Rey is committed to bringing mindfulness to teachers and to students to help transform the culture of schools.
+A high school teacher for over two decades and a graduate of IDPMTT 2017, Rey has also trained with the Mindful Schools and Lineage Project.

 Oneika Mays she/her